revelrylabs/react-native-livechat/README.md

 # LiveChat for React Native

+### This fork was created to fix bugs within the original package for more reliable usage.

 This is a React Native component to easily add [LiveChat widget](https://www.livechatinc.com/) to your application.

 It works for both iOS and Android.